RosterElf Logo

 Consequence: Regulatory fines, insurance invalidation, safety incidents, criminal liability

 Prevention: Link certifications to rostering.
-Block shifts requiring qualifications the employee doesn't hold.
+Block shifts requiring qualifications the employee does not hold. digital HR records

 Expired certifications

-Prevention: Set automated alerts.
+Prevention: Set automated alerts at 90, 60, and 30 days.
 Review expiring certifications monthly.
 Support employees with renewal.

 Fraudulent certifications